 Genevieve, Executive Director

 Genevieve is the Executive Director of A Family in Bloom Adoption and also one of the Placement Supervisors.
 She holds a Bachelor’s Degree from the University of Pennsylvania and received her Master’s Degree from the University of California, Santa Barbara in Counseling Psychology in 1990 with a focus in Marriage, Family and Children.
-Her twenty years of experience in her field encompasses work in child abuse prevention, University counseling programs, as a school psychologist and, for the last twelve years, exclusively in the adoption field.
+Her 20 years of experience in the field encompasses work in child abuse prevention, University counseling programs, as a school psychologist and, for the last twelve years, exclusively in the adoption field.
 Before founding A Family in Bloom Adoption in 2011, Genevieve was employed by several long-standing agencies in the State of Colorado including Adoption Alliance, A.A.C.
 Adoption and Family Network and Littlest Angels International.
 She has spent about half of her adult life living and working abroad.
 Two of her own three children are adopted internationally and transracially.

 Hailing originally from Colombia, Maria has resided in Boulder, Colorado for the last decade.
-Prior to moving to the United States, She also lived in Mexico for two years.
+Prior to moving to the United States, she also lived in Mexico for two years.
 Maria studied architecture for four years at the School of Architecture, University of the Andes in Bogotá, Colombia.
 Since 2006, she has worked as a Spanish translator and interpreter and is currently becoming ATA certified for this work.

 Maggie is a licensed clinical social worker who earned her Bachelor’s of Psychology at CU Boulder in 1990 and her Master’s in Social Work at Colorado State University in 1996.
 Her professional experience includes 8 years at Poudre Valley Hospital conducting individual, group and family therapy as well as assessment and case management.
-Additionally, she has been in private practice providing counseling and psychotherapy to adults and young adults since 1994.
-She specializes in life and family transitions, divorce, mood disorders and grief/loss.
+Additionally, she has been in private practice providing counseling and psychotherapy to adults and young adults since 1994, specializing in life and family transitions, divorce, mood disorders and grief/loss.
 Maggie has worked with adoption agencies since 2001.
 She enjoys working with people in helping build and grow their families through adoption.

-Born and raised in beautiful Colorado, Kelly is a Licensed Professional Counselor who has worked in the field of Social Work for the last 9 years.
+Born and raised in beautiful Colorado, Kelly is a Licensed Professional Counselor who has worked in the field of Social Work for the last 11 years.
 She holds a Bachelors of Science degree from Colorado State University in Psychology and a Masters of Arts Degree in Counseling Psychology from Regis University.
 In addition to having her own therapy practice in Lakewood, Kelly has expertise in training, consulting and supervising in the field of Child Protection.
 “My biggest passion in life is advocacy for children to live in safe environments where they are loved and can thrive.
 I have two children of my own and they remind me daily of the beauty of innocence and the significance of possibility”, says Kelly.

-After twenty seven years of doing various Social Work assignments for a large Denver area human services agency, Sylvia went to work for ten years as a Social Worker and Administrator for a combined Department of Labor and Denver Public Schools initiative.
+After nearly 30 years of doing various Social Work assignments for a large Denver area human services agency, Sylvia went to work for ten years as a Social Worker and Administrator for a combined Department of Labor and Denver Public Schools initiative.
 In 2006 she returned to the full time practice of Social Work in the adoption arena.
 She has worked for human service agencies doing domestic adoptions and foster and kin care studies and for several international adoption agencies in the metropolitan area.
 She has degrees in Psychology and Social Work and a Juris Doctor.